Faichyer/Faichyer/README.md

 ### Hello gang, I'm Miki 👋

 ## I'm a Web and Mobile Developer!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a Code Snippet project [website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play video games and meet new people

 ### Connect with me: